 - I’m an ENFP-A Scorpio with a blue aura (and a dash of red) born on the year of the rat (if that helps).

 Lundagin Mo, Arbeybe!

-About the featured image: I took these two pictures and superimposed them on one another.
+About the above image: I took these two pictures and superimposed them on one another.
 One was of BGC’s skyline during sunset and the other might* be a Batangas beach sunset.

 How did you find and pick this internship?

 Before the second semester ended, my ninang asked me how I was going to spend my 5-month-long summer vacation.
 I told her I had nothing planned yet although I was looking into getting an internship so I’d have something productive to do during the long-ass break.

 She wanted to help me look for some place to work.
 I told her I didn’t have a clue what I wanted to do yet so she just started recommending big companies, “San Miguel, Globe, etc.”

 That night, I just told her that Globe seemed like a good place to intern.
 I opted for Globe — just because.

 TL;DR: Ask your relatives for internship opportunities.
 They might make it easier for you to get in.

 Why did you choose to intern?